The Regency Wardrobe collection - research & making - Dressed for promenading

-It took me a moment to notice, when I did, my first thought of course was that I must stop and cut it out, but as I raised my scissors I stopped myself realising this small piece of blue thread would be my tribute to the lady who's own work during her life had saved mine at this period.
+It took me a moment to notice, when I did, my first thought of course was that I must stop and cut it out, but as I raised my scissors I stopped myself realising this small piece of blue thread might serve as a tribute to the lady who's own work during her life had saved mine at this period.
 So it remains, part of the all white garment, in honour to Kathleen.

-Note: In fact it felt it especially pertinent to leave Kathleen's thread because she died of demenia and all of my work is about memory.
+Note: In fact it felt especially pertinent to leave Kathleen's thread in because she died of demenia and much of my work is about memory.
 For me this single blue thread represents the fragile thread of human memory that links us all with the past.

 Both quotes above from: https://the-east-end.co.uk/tag/rag-trade/

 Please note the images of the three white promenading outfits will be enlarged and the whole collection made visible online once it has been exhibited.
 Please come back.

 Ideas, tassel and trim credits to: Liz Fitzsimons

 I wanted to make a Spencer as well as at least one pelisse and there were dozens of images to choose from, to base my own around.
 These fashion plates from the time (below) show just some of the infinite variety.
 It was the first, the purple busted lady with a tall hat that caught my ongoing attention however and which I showed to the group of volunteers at The Regency Town house with whom I've been working.